 Student work submitted to the department in satisfaction of course or degree requirements becomes the physical property of the department.
 However, students retain all rights to the intellectual property of such work.
-This work may include papers, drawings, models, and other materials.
-The Landscape Architecture Department assumes no responsibility for safeguarding such materials.
-At its discretion, the department may retain, return, or discard such materials.
-The department will not normally discard the materials of current students without giving them a chance to reclaim them.

-Students must petition the department in writing for any deviation from the established policies.
+This work may include papers, drawings, models, or other materials.
+The department assumes no responsibility for safeguarding such materials and at its discretion may retain, return, or discard such materials.
+Students must petition the department in writing for any deviation from these established policies.